Download Updated Rulebook: 2019 NTT IndyCar Series Rulebook (Full)

 14.10.6.
 The damper must be attached at one end to the chassis mounting point and the other end directly to the suspension rocker.

 14.10.7.
-Connecting dampers side-to-side or front to rear is not permitted.
+Connecting dampers side-to-side (except through the ARB) or front to rear is not permitted.

 14.10.8.
 Dampers cannot be adjusted by the Driver.